 Portable Projection Dome

 This is a very large, hand-made, quarter-sphere projection dome that measures 10 ft. high and 20 ft. wide.
-It was made from a beachball pattern making spreadsheet found on the internet, which I unfortunately do not have a link for.
+It was made from a beachball pattern making spreadsheet found on the internet, which I unfortunately lost the link for.
 I used stretchy knit projection fabric, cotton herringbone taping, fiber glass replacement camping tent poles, upholstery thread, and some thick rope.
 When packed up it is surprisingly light enough for one strong person to carry.

 Initially created for Hotaru, the Lightning Bug Game, the projection mapping component of the game was eventually omitted.
 The dome was so large and glowy under the projection that it would take away attention from the costumes.